 Greetings from Australia!

-Hello, everyone!
+Greetings, everyone!
 I thought I would share some pics and thoughts from our recent trip to Australia.
-In case you don’t know, Australia is a vast, diverse environment comprised of beaches, tropical wetlands, rain forests, mountains, farmlands and last but certainly not least – the Outback.
+In case you don’t know, Australia is a vast, diverse environment comprised of beaches, tropical wetlands, rain forests, mountains, farmlands, and last but certainly not least – the Outback.
 My wife and I were in Cairns for this trip; we are repeat visitors to Australia.
-The climate in Cairns is much like Hawaii and very tropical.
+The climate in Cairns is similar to Hawaii and very tropical.
 Residents of Cairns spend much of their time outdoors enjoying the beautiful scenery and climate.

 Next up is a couple of pics of Trinity Beach – one of the favorite beaches around Cairns.
 American soldiers in WW II trained on this beachhead for their deployments to the South pacific.
 Ample parking, uncrowded beach access and restaurants and bars across the street provide a fun, relaxing day at the beach.
 Watch out for an occasional crock on the beach!